midtown-ai/glossary/glossary/s.md

  See also [S], [Learning Velocity], [Scaling Law]

+# Sample Efficient Reinforcement Learning Algorithm
+# Sample Efficient RL Algorithm

+ Here are some sample efficient reinforcement learning algorithms:

+  * [Model-based RL] - Learn model of environment to simulate experiences.
+Examples: [Dyna], [PILCO].
+  * [Hierarchical RL] - Learn policies at different levels of temporal abstraction over options.
+Accelerates learning.
+  * [Transfer Learning] - Leverage knowledge from source tasks when learning target tasks.
+Jumpstarts learning.
+  * [Few-shot RL] - Learn new tasks from only a few examples.
+Leverages prior knowledge.
+  * [Curiosity-Driven RL] - Exploration bonuses for novel or uncertain states to guide experience collection.
+  * [Prioritized Experience Replay] - Replay important transitions more frequently for efficient learning.
+  * [Distributional RL] - Learn value distribution rather than just mean.
+Improves extrapolation.
+  * [Unsupervised pre-training] - Pretrain representation using unsupervised learning before RL fine-tuning.
+  * [Reward shaping] - Carefully shape reward function to accelerate learning the desired behavior.
+  * [Goal-conditioned RL] - Train universal policies conditioned on goals.
+Generalizes to new goals.
+  * [Hindsight experience replay] - Learn from failed episodes by pretending any state reached was the goal.
+  * [Meta-learning] - Learn how to quickly adapt to new tasks within similar domains.

+  In general, any method that enables effective generalization, transfers knowledge across tasks, or reduces the samples needed through simulation, pre-training, or guided exploration will improve sample efficiency.

+ More at:
+  * ...

+ See also [S], ...

 # Sampling Error

  Sampling errors occur when a sample of data is used to estimate a population parameter, such as the mean or proportion.
 These errors occur because the sample may not be a perfect representation of the population, and there will be some degree of difference between the sample statistic and the true population parameter.
 There are two types of sampling errors: